mathandley/fitplot/README.md

 196: calsPoints=..
 197: calsMean=..
 ```

+Anyone wishing to change the appearance of graphs thus need only
+change/remove/add individual components.
+Ultimately some knowledge of bash and
+gnuplot is required, but StackOverflow has the answers (how do you think I came
+up with any of this in the first place?).

 ## Changing the size of graphs
 To change the size of the graphs, amend the following lines: